cpwalters75/Day-Planner/README.md

 WHEN the employee clicks the save button

-THEN events are saved in the timeblock for that ho
+THEN events are saved in the timeblock for that hour.